 While the salary figures listed above are a useful starting point for condo buyers, they certainly don’t reflect the full diversity of costs and affordability for private homes in Singapore.
 To provide a more complete picture, here’s a breakdown of new and resale property prices across regions, paired with various salaries and home sizes.

-Chart 1: New and resale property prices by size, region and salary levels (Jul-Nov 2024)
+Chart 1a: New and resale property prices in CCR by size and salary levels (Jul-Dec 2024)*

 Source: URA, ERA Research and Market Intelligence

-(*Estimates are based on assumptions of a 3% interest rate, TDSR of 55%, LTV of 75%, and a 30-year mortgage loan tenure.)
+(*Estimates are based on assumptions of a stress test rate of 4%, interest rate of 3%, TDSR of 55%, LTV of 75%, and a 30-year mortgage loan tenure.)

 Salary aside, what else should you take note of when budgeting for a condo?